MrrDevils/TennielBot/README.md

 # Viewing Charts Info

-Features song names autocomplete and embeds.
+Features song names autocomplete and embeds with up-to-date data.
-*also, have anyone notice that LxBot seems to stopped updating for new songs (since Abstruce Dilemma?)*

 # Other Features